LogtalkDotOrg/logtalk3/adapters/NOTES.md

 experience, use the latest Tau Prolog git version.

-Trealla ProLog 1.6.8 and later versions
+Trealla Prolog 1.6.8 and later versions
 ---------------------------------------

 	trealla.pl

 Experimental.
-Joint work with the Trealla ProLog developer, Andrew Davison.
+Joint work with the Trealla Prolog developer, Andrew Davison.

 XSB 3.8.0 and later versions